 A few more details to keep in mind

-New cardholders can earn 20,000 bonus points if they spend $1,000 on qualifying purchases within 3 months of opening their account.
+New cardholders can earn 15,000 bonus points if they spend $1,000 on qualifying purchases within 3 months of opening their accounts.
+The points you earn with the sign-up bonus are redeemable for $150 in gift cards at thankyou.com.
 This may be appealing, but there are other rewards cards that offer bigger sign-up bonuses.

 The Citi Rewards+℠ Card is offering an introductory 0% APR for both purchases and balance transfers.
 For purchases, you get an intro 15 months from account opening.
 But to take advantage of the intro balance transfer offer (also for 15 months), you must complete any transfers within four months of opening your account.